How to Lay Laminate

 Laying Laminate Flooring FAQs

-Can I lay laminate over carpet?
+Can I lay laminate flooring over carpet?

-Can I lay laminate on concrete?
+Can I lay laminate flooring on concrete?

-Can I lay laminate on wooden flooring?
+Can I lay laminate flooring on top of wooden flooring?

-How long does screed take to dry?
+How long does screed take to dry before laying laminate?

 Still Unsure?
-Let Gulcarpet Help
+Let AQ Carpets Help

 👉 Book a free home consultation today and get expert advice on flooring installation, underlay, and care tips.